Florida Registered Agent

 Write Corporate Bylaws

 A Florida incorporation can be completed without writing corporate bylaws, but it is not a good idea.
 Bylaws accomplish two main goals: outlining ownership; and detailing how the company will be run.
 Like a blueprint, bylaws explain the inner workings of a corporation.
 Without bylaws, a corporation will likely run into a host of administrative and organizational problems.
+When you hire us, you can find templates for operating agreements—along with plenty of other valuable business documents—to help you set the official tone for how you want your company to run!

 File Annual Reports

 Every year, Florida corporations must file an annual report through the Florida DOC website.
 The fee for corporations is $150, and the report is due between January 1 and May 1.
 Filing after May 1 will result in a penalty of $400 added to the annual report fee.
+Our clients can monitor their corporation through their secure online account, where send timely compliance reminders for annual reports.

 If you file a Florida incorporation online, the DOC accepts all major credit cards.
 Paper filings should be accompanied by a check or money order made payable to: Florida Department of State.